gabrieleteotino/bluish-capsule/content/project/datingapp/12-registration/2-expand-the-register-form.md

 date: 2018-07-18T13:03:35.930+02:00
 subtitle: ""
 author: Gabriele Teotino
-tags: ["c#", "webapi", "netcore", "angular"]
+tags: ["angular", "ngx-datepicker"]
 categories: ["dev"]
-draft: true
+draft: false
 ---

-Using Angular *FormBuilder* to configure a form.
+Using Angular [FormBuilder](https://angular.io/api/forms/FormBuilder) to configure a form.

+The FormBuilder provides syntactic sugar that shortens creating instances of a FormControl, FormGroup, or FormArray.
+It reduces the amount of boilerplate needed to build complex forms.

 <!--more-->